Continuum limit of critical inhomogeneous random graphs: Results

 Now write $D_n$ for the diameter of the graph $\cG_n^{\nr}(\vw,\lambda)$, namely the largest graph distance between two vertices in the same component in $\cG_n^{\nr}(\vw,\lambda)$.
-Once one is able to prove convergence in the $l^4$ metric, as in \cite{addario2012continuum}, one gets asymptotics for the diameter as well.
+Once one is able to prove convergence in the $l^4$ metric, as in \cite{addario2012continuum}, one gets asymptotics for the diameter as well: \begin{thm} Assume that the weight sequence satisfies Assumptions \ref{ass:wt-seq} and \ref{ass:high-moment}.
+Then